 Edit a screenshot using Snip & Sketch

 Once you have the screenshot, you have a set of Markup tools you can use.
 Do note that as soon as the editor opens, you get a PEN to write with.
-However, if you move your mouse with left button pressed, it will start drawing.
+However, if you move your mouse with the left button pressed, it will start drawing.

 1] On middle-top you have tools including Touch Writing, Ballpoint pen, Pencil, Highlighter, Ruler/Protractor, and Crop tool.

 2] Click on the lower part of any of these tools, except for Touch Writing, and Crop Tool, and you get extra options.
-Here you can change color, and size of the pen.
-When you click on Ruler tool, you can switch to Protector.
+Here you can change the color, and size of the pen.
+When you click on the Ruler tool, you can switch to Protector.

 3] On the top left, you have the option to save, copy and share the screenshot.

-4] You can also edit any other images by click on the folder icon which is next to the new button on top left.
+4] You can also edit any other images by click on the folder icon which is next to the new button on the top left.